agoldst/litdata-vagrant/README.md

 Well-known bug
 ------------------------------------

-* The Shiny server sometimes does not start on reload  since `/etc/shiny-server//shiny-server.conf` was not found (or is not accessible).
+* The Shiny server does not start on reload because of `/etc/shiny-server//shiny-server.conf` was not found (or is not accessible).
 This problem is being investigated (https://groups.google.com/d/msg/shiny-discuss/NKI3CVNhkxU/5D5mA1BiZNwJ), but an explicit `vagrant provision` or `vagrant up --provision` can be used as a workaround.

 Why